erzhao102/erzhao102.github.io/README.md

-# Hello, my name is Eric Zhao.
-I am currently a sophmore at CCSF.
+# Hello, This is the code for my portfolio website.
+# You can visit erzhao102.github.io to check it out.